baetyl/baetyl-docs-en/docs/guides/Message-transfer-among-devices-with-hub-module.md

 ## Workflow

 - Step 1：Startup Baetyl in docker container mode.
-- Step 2：MQTTBOX connect to `localhub` Service by TCP connection method, more detailed contents please refer to [Device connect to Baetyl with Hub module](./Device-connect-to-hub-module.md).
+- Step 2：MQTTBox connect to `localhub` Service by TCP connection method, more detailed contents please refer to [Device connect to Baetyl with Hub module](./Device-connect-to-hub-module.md).
   - If connect successfully, then subscribe the MQTT topic due to the configuration of `localhub` Service.
   - If connect unsuccessfully, then retry `Step 2` operation until it connect successfully.
-- Step 3：Check the publishing and receiving messages via MQTTBOX.
+- Step 3：Check the publishing and receiving messages via MQTTBox.

 ## Message Routing Test